LE DOMAINE

 Apparently, we are not the only ones tasting our wines …as it evolves during its ageing time in the barrels, we lose about 10% of the initial volume…commonly called “the angel share”: perhaps you can catch a glimpse of them at night….?

-Bottling takes place inside the winery with the help of a small, and very meticulous bottling company.
+Bottling takes place inside the winery using the services of a very meticulous bottling company.
 Various bottles sizes are filled with Biac wine ; the bottles are then laid down in our bottle stocking building to rest from the process. they will be released to the market 6 months later …Another journey which began almost two years before in the vineyard, can start…

 The juice from the selected grapes (usually 100% semillon) is extracted straightaway after picking, but not before they have been checked once more to be properly “ rotten”! and to avoid bad rot which can let out an awful sour smell !